-Specialization School is a Sequence of 3 Workshops, followed by one open-ended coaching program
+Specialization School is a Sequence of 3 Workshops, followed by 1 open-ended coaching program

 A 12-week process for learning more about your market so you can connect and build trust with them more effectively.
 This workshop is recommended only if you finish the previous workshop thinking that you need deeper insight into your target market.
 If you don't need this, you can skip on ahead to the Basic Lead Generation workshop.

-Advanced Lead Generation, Thought Leadership, and Intellectual Property (ongoing coaching)
+Part 4: Advanced Marketing: Inbound Lead Generation, Thought Leadership, and Intellectual Property (ongoing coaching)

 This open-ended coaching program is open to graduates of the Decision Making and Basic Lead Generation workshops (or newcomers with mastery of those skills).